 Background to the development of the tools

-We are most grateful to The King’s Fund for their permission to update the tools, to the University of Worcester for funding the updates, and to the many people and organisations who have kindly given of their time to assist in the development of the 2020 editions.
+We are most grateful to The King’s Fund for their permission to update the tools, to the University of Worcester for funding the updates, and to the many people and organisations who kindly gave their time to assist in the development of the 2020 editions.

-In response to the Dementia Strategy and the Prime Minister’s Challenge on Dementia, The King’s Fund developed a suite of dementia friendly assessment tools for use in care settings.
+In response to the Dementia Strategy for England and the Prime Minister’s Challenge on Dementia, The King’s Fund developed a suite of dementia friendly assessment tools for use in care settings.
 These comprised care homes, housing, health centres, hospitals and wards.
-In conjunction with the Alzheimer’s Society, a booklet based on the assessment tools was designed to help people living at home with dementia make changes to their accommodation.

-The first assessment tool for the ward environment was developed in collaboration with NHS trusts participating in The King's Fund enhancing the Healing Environment (EHE) programme.
-Since then over 70 care organisations have been involved in field testing the tools.
+The first assessment tool for the ward environment was developed in collaboration with NHS trusts participating in The King's Fund EHE programme.
+Since then, over 70 care organisations have been involved in field testing the tools.
 The tools have been informed by research evidence, best practice and over 300 survey responses from those who have used the tools in practice.
 Each of the sections draws on this evidence to develop a rationale for effecting change in care environments.
 These rationales also address the visuospatial problems often associated with dementia.